"And there's this one particular harbor, sheltered from the wind

 We all have "one particular harbor" where we go to get away from it all, where all is safe within; a place of peace and comfort.
 Some of us only ever physically visit that one particular harbor a single time, but revisit often in spirit.
 Some are blessed to live life in the shelter of their one particular harbor for as long as they please.
 Others must share time away from the harbor, but find a relaxing sigh in the memory of a past visit or a smile in planning the next.

-For me, a tiny little gunkhole on the south side of South Benjamin Island in Lake Huron's North Channel currently holds the title of "One Particular Harbor" in my heart.
+For me, a tiny little gunkhole on the south side of South Benjamin Island in Lake Huron's North Channel currently holds the title of best sailing location and is the "One Particular Harbor" in my heart.
 While entering this little rocky retreat is a bit tricky, particularly if the wind is up, the rewards inside are infinite.
 [This spot ranks as my "Best North Channel Anchorage" in a previous post] The wind is shadowed from just about any direction and iron rings in the surrounding rocks help hold the boat nearly still.
 The clear water makes snorkeling, swimming, and jumping in irresistible.

 |South Benjamin Island, Lake Huron|